NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 * New Metadata
     * Sample type refactoring:
-        * Four fields (tissue_type, specimen_type, preservation_method, tumor_descriptor) have been populated to contain the information that was previously populated in the sample_type field.
+        * Four fields (tissue_type, specimen_type, preservation_method, tumor_descriptor) have been populated to contain the information that was previously populated in the sample_type field
-        * The new field, specimen_type, is now available in the API to accommodate information about the biological makeup of the sample.
+        * The new field, specimen_type, is now available in the API to accommodate information about the biological makeup of the sample
-    * The follow up data for CPTAC-3 has been updated.
+    * The follow up data for CPTAC-3 has been updated

+* Other Updates
+    * The GENIE program was removed from the GDC Portal because it did not correspond with the latest version of GENIE released
+        * GENIE data can be accessed from the [AACR Repositories](https://www.aacr.org/professionals/research/aacr-project-genie/aacr-project-genie-data/)

 A complete list of files included in the GDC Data Portal can be found below: